ZixinMa27/MSBD5014B_DP/README.md

 To run queries on R2T, there are two scripts available:

 1. **r2t_count.py**: This script can run queries 3, 5, and 12, which fall under the "Single primary private relation" and "Multiple primary private relations" types of queries.
-2. **r2t_aggregation.py**: This script can run queries 11 and 18, which also fall under the "Single primary private relation" and "Multiple primary private relations" types of queries.
+2. **r2t_aggregation.py**: This script can run queries 11 and 18, which fall under the "Aggregation" types of queries.

 ## Testing Instructions